 The times when I've been out-and-about these last few weeks has been to indoor places such as the shops and the library, but before our daughter went back to her home in Berkshire we went out with her sister to a local antique and vintage emporium and had a good time browsing and finding some bargain items.
 My purchase was a nest of two tables that had been refurbished.
 They had been painted white and the inset tops had been refreshed and varnished.
 I do like the tops as the colours blend in with the furnishings in the rooms and the pattern of buildings is quirky.
 I think it might have been wrapping paper that has been pasted on and varnished?
 They were just what I had been looking for as occasional tables and will free up my old linen/blanket chest full of books that is being used at the moment as a large coffee table in one room.

 This is my new camera which my husband bought me for Christmas.
 I wanted something with a better zoom facility, but was also light enough to take on our travels.
 A friend has this model and it was also one that other bloggers use.
-Thank you Rosemary, who always shares some beautiful photos, for giving me the information which helped me decide to purchase this particular camera.
+Thank you Rosemary who always shares some beautiful photos on her blog for giving me the information which helped me decide to purchase this particular camera.
 I'm still experimenting with it.
 Of course, the result of a good photo depends on learning more about how to use a camera to best advantage so none of the photos on this post were taken with it.
 I think I will be using both old and new cameras for the time being.

-Our DiL gave me several books for Christmas and these are a couple of them.
+I was given several books for Christmas and these are a couple of them.
 I do find reading non fiction a quicker experience unless I get engrossed in a novel.
 I'm looking forward to seeing the movie of the book by Alan Bennett, 'The Lady in the Van', although we rarely get to the cinema.
 Most of the novels I'm interested in reading are reserved through the Library Service.
 I like contemporary novels, Man Booker prize winners etc., but prefer to wait until I can get them on loan at the library.
 Do you have any recommendations?
 It will be a treat to use the book voucher that I've been given by a grandson and I will probably get a non fiction book in the history genre.